pnewstein/napari-3d-counter/README.md

 from napari_3d_counter import Count3D, CellTypeConfig

 cell_type_config = [
-    # The first celltype is called "cq+eve+" and should be green
+    # The first cell type is called "cq+eve+" and should be green
     CellTypeConfig(
         name="cq+eve+",
         color="g"
     ),
-    # The first celltype is called "cq+eve-" and should be cyan
+    # The first cell type is called "cq+eve-" and should be cyan
     CellTypeConfig(
         name="cq+eve-",
         color="c"
     ),
-    # The first celltype is called "cq-eve+" and should be red
+    # The first cell type is called "cq-eve+" and should be red
     CellTypeConfig(
         name="cq-eve+",
         color="r"